mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 maintains a dignified air in his speech but tends to use his hands to emphasise points.
-He is well-dressed to the point of flamboyance and has a typical Vargr love of bright colours, favouring shades of green, yellow and pink, often in paisley or floral patterns.
+He is well-dressed to the point of flamboyance and has a typical Vargr love of bright colours, favoring shades of green, yellow and pink, often in paisley or floral patterns.
 Uraz walks with a distinct limp, rendering him unable to run for any distance, for which he blames an unspecified ‘boating accident’ in his youth.
 One ear is clearly